coleifer/huey/README.rst

 simple API and many other tools could be used instead of Redis if that's your preference.

-Huey comes with builtin support for Redis, Sqlite and in-memory storage.
+Huey comes with builtin support for Redis, Postgres, Sqlite and in-memory storage.

 Documentation
 ----------------